kzwolenik95/static-site-server/README.md

 ### In the terraform output you will see the public IP of the droplet
-run the `./deploy.sh` script with a public ip of the droplet
+run the `./deploy.sh` script with a public ip of the droplet, the script expects files to be present in site_files directory

     chmod +x deploy.sh
     ./deploy.sh XXX.YYY.ZZZ.XYZ